Customer Insights to Transform Sales Conversations

 image

-A data-driven strategy is invaluable to any business, as gathering insights into your customers will help you understand them at a deeper level.
+A data-driven strategy is invaluable to any business, as gathering insights into your customers will help you understand them more deeply.
 But what else can customer insights do for your brand?

 In short, they can help you:

-While marketing and sales teams perform similar roles, research shows that only 81% of top-performing salespeople consider their company's marketing leads to be "excellent" or "good."
-Unfortunately, this indicates a gap between marketing and sales in many organizations, which is ultimately detrimental to both teams' financial and logistical performance.
+While marketing and sales teams perform similar roles, research shows that only 81 percent of top-performing salespeople consider their company's marketing leads to be "excellent" or "good."
+Unfortunately, this indicates a gap between marketing and sales in many organizations, ultimately detrimental to both teams' financial and logistical performance.

 Gathering insights will allow you to bridge that gap by building a dataset that benefits sales and marketing professionals.

 Gathering insights will allow you to understand your customers and build their trust.
-As data shows that 47% of buyers rank "trustworthy" as a critical quality in a salesperson, building trust is crucial for closing sales.
+As data shows that 47 percent of buyers rank "trustworthy" as a critical quality in a salesperson, building trust is crucial for closing sales.

 Remember, in a customer-centric profession, "trust trumps transactions."

-Tracking your existing customers' qualifying attributes and needs will also help you understand which leads are most likely to convert to customers in the future.
+Tracking your existing customers' qualifying attributes and needs will also help you understand which leads will most likely convert to customers.
 This is an important pattern to notice, as you can prioritize selling to the most qualified leads once you know what to look for.

-Finally, gathering data on your customer will help you identify potential opportunities.
-This includes opportunities that allow you to expand your business with new offerings, change your existing offerings for new customers, explore new markets, or target a specific segment of your current market.
+Finally, gathering data on your customers will help you identify potential opportunities.
+This includes opportunities to expand your business with new offerings, change your existing offerings for new customers, explore new markets, or target a specific segment of your current market.

 image

 Now that you know how valuable customer insights are for your business, you're probably wondering what insights you should collect.
-There are five insights salespeople need to understand customers.
+Salespeople need five insights to understand customers.

 That includes:

-Qualifying characteristics are the attributes of the business or individual that would make them a good fit for your products and services.
-Qualifying characteristics help salespeople understand which leads they should focus on.
+Qualifying characteristics are the attributes of the business or individual that make them a good fit for your products and services.
+These characteristics help salespeople understand which leads to focus on.

 When you profile your customers, you should consider the following qualifying characteristics for B2B leads: